alyonafuria/sunsettings_base/docs/miniapp-integration.md

 - In Mini App webviews, the Smart Wallet context should be used by the Coinbase connector as primary; otherwise, standard connect flow applies.

 ## Fallbacks and UX
-- If Mini App context does not provide coordinates, we transparently fall back to browser geolocation, and then IP.
+- If Mini App context does not provide coordinates, we fall back to browser geolocation.
-- When falling back to IP, we show a hint about coarse accuracy.
+- If neither yields coordinates, the UI prompts the user to enable device location for the Base app and retry.

 ## Extending integration
 - Add more context reads via `@farcaster/miniapp-sdk` (e.g., user handle, app capabilities) behind feature gates.